Baltimore riot of 1861: Background

-April 19, 1861
+Incident

-On April 17, the 6th Massachusetts Militia departed from Boston, Massachusetts, arriving in New York the following morning and Philadelphia by nightfall.
+On April 17, the 6th Massachusetts Militia departed from Boston, arriving in New York City the following morning and Philadelphia by nightfall.
 On April 19, the unit headed on to Baltimore, where they anticipated a slow transit through the city.
 Because of an ordinance preventing the construction of steam rail lines through the city, there was no direct rail connection between the Philadelphia, Wilmington and Baltimore Railroad's President Street Station and the Baltimore and Ohio Railroad's Camden Station (ten blocks to the west).
 Rail cars that transferred between the two stations had to be pulled by horses along Pratt Street.

 Sometime after leaving Philadelphia, the unit's colonel, Edward F. Jones, received information that passage through Baltimore "would be resisted".
 According to his later report, Jones went through the railroad cars and gave this order:

 Indeed, as the militia regiment transferred between stations, a mob of anti-war supporters and Southern sympathizers attacked the train cars and blocked the route.
-When it became apparent that they could travel by horse no further, the four companies, about 240 soldiers, got out of the cars and marched in formation through the city.
-However, the mob followed the soldiers, breaking store windows and causing damage until they finally blocked the soldiers.
+When it became apparent that they could not travel by horse-drawn railroad cars over the connecting track between the stations, the four companies, about 240 soldiers, got out of the cars and marched in formation through the city.
+However, the mob followed the soldiers, causing damage and placing obstructions until they finally blocked the soldiers.
 The mob attacked the rear companies of the regiment with "bricks, paving stones, and pistols."
 In response, several soldiers fired into the mob, beginning a giant brawl between the soldiers, the mob, and the Baltimore police.
 In the end, the soldiers got to the Camden Station, and the police were able to block the crowd from them.
 The regiment had left behind much of their equipment, including their marching band's instruments.

-Four soldiers (Corporal Sumner Henry Needham of Company I and privates Luther C. Ladd, Charles Taylor, and Addison Whitney of Company D) and twelve civilians were killed in the riot.
-About 36 of the regiment were also wounded and left behind.
-It is unknown how many additional civilians were injured.
-Needham is sometimes considered to be the first Union casualty of the war, though he was killed by civilians in a Union state.
+Five soldiers (Corporal Sumner Henry Needham of Company I and privates Luther C. Ladd, Charles Taylor, Addison Whitney and Sergeant John Ames of Company D) were killed or mortally wounded in the riot.
+About 36 men of the regiment were also wounded; many were left behind.
+At least 12 civilians were also killed.
+It is unknown how many more civilians were injured.
+Luther C. Ladd is often called the first Union soldier killed in action during the American Civil War.